tronghau112/Captcha/README.md

 generate_image.py: gen  captcha in folder images

-extract_char.py: extract char to a image and save it in folder output_char
+extract_char.py: extract char to an image and save it in folder output_char

 model.py: building model use CNN